tastejs/hacker-news-pwas/CONTRIBUTING.md

 6. To test the Service Worker locally you can run `npm run dev-sw` instead.
 7. If you're adding a summary of your Hacker News implementation:
     * Create a new entry under `_apps` with your application name
-    * Fill out the list of attributes following the format of any of the other apps in the same directory (you'll need to include an image of your application in a mobile device as well)
+    * Fill out the list of attributes following the format of any of the other apps in the same directory.
+You'll need to include an image of your application as well.
+To fit the phone outline appropriately, please take a screenshot of your application emulated within a Nexus 5X using Chrome DevTools.
+This [tutorial](https://developers.google.com/web/tools/chrome-devtools/device-mode/) shows how to toggle Device Mode for the browser.
     * Add yourself to the `_contributors` directory and similarly fill out all the attributes there (make sure the `authors` attribute underneath your app in `_apps` has the same exact name attribute as here)
 8. Create a pull request from your branch on your fork to `master` on this repo
 9. Have your branch get merged in! :star2: